AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/get-access.md

 <InlineAlert variant="info" slots="text"/>

-## Project Griffon will be Assurance!
+## Project Griffon is now Assurance

-We're pleased to announce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
-To learn more about this transition see [here](./index.md).
+We're pleased to announce that Project Griffon is now generally available to all Adobe Experience Cloud customers as Assurance.
+To learn more about this transition, please read the [Assurance overview](./index.md).

 <InlineAlert variant="warning" slots="header, text"/>